avitase/libgravix2/doc/theory.md

-The propagation of point-like particles, aka _missiles_, are simulated in the gravitational force field of static center of masses, aka _planets_, on the surface of a unit-sphere.
+The propagation of point-like particles, aka _missiles_, are simulated in the gravitational force field of static center of masses, aka _planets_, on the surface of a unit sphere.
 %Planets and missiles are restricted to stay exactly on the surface at any time.

-In this document we describe in detail the theoretical background and list all equations that are necessary to efficiently deal with this library.
+In this document, we describe in detail the theoretical background and list all equations that are necessary to efficiently deal with this library.
-If you prefer a more experimental orientated approach you can skip this section and directly jump to [the description of the API](@ref include/api.h).
+If you prefer a more experimental-orientated approach you can skip this section and directly jump to [the description of the API](@ref include/api.h).
 There, you will find everything necessary to use the library and to run your simulations.

 # Theory
-%Planets generate a static gravitational force field \f$\vec\nabla V\f$ on the surface of a unit-sphere which we refer to as _the manifold_ from here on.
+%Planets generate a static gravitational force field \f$\vec\nabla V\f$ on the surface of a unit sphere which we refer to as _the manifold_ from here on.
-Missiles do not generate a force field but move in \f$\vec\nabla V\f$ whereas planets are static and stay fix.
+Missiles do not generate a force field but move in \f$\vec\nabla V\f$ whereas planets are static and stay fixed.
-%Planets and missiles are placed on the manifold and the dynamics of the latter is constrained to not leave it at any time.
+%Planets and missiles are placed on the manifold and the dynamics of the latter are constrained to not leave it at any time.
-Let \f$(\vec q, \vec p) \in \mathbb{R}^3 \otimes \mathbb{R}^3\f$ be the phase space coordinates of a single missile and let us think about \f$\vec q\f$ as the spatial position which is sufficient to evaluate \f$V\f$, such that the Hamiltonian of a single missile with mass \f$m\f$ reads:
+Let \f$(\vec q, \vec p) \in \mathbb{R}^3 \otimes \mathbb{R}^3\f$ be the phase space coordinates of a single missile and let us think about \f$\vec q\f$ as the spatial position which is sufficient to evaluate \f$V\f$ such that the Hamiltonian of a single missile with mass \f$m\f$ reads:
 \f[
     H(\vec{q}, \vec{p}) = \frac{p^2}{2m} + V(\vec{q}) + \lambda g(\vec{q}) \,,
 \f]